• Skip to primary navigation

 Sprigs of rosemary in a pot of hot syrup.

-Once it’s cooled, remove the rosemary from the syrup with a fork.
+Once it’s cooled, remove the rosemary from the syrup with a fork or pour through a fine mesh strainer.

 Sprigs of rosemary being lifted out of a pot by a fork.